 Strawberry plants indoors?
 You betcha!
-In fact, growing strawberries indoors may even be an easier option for some people.
-Growing strawberries indoors allows you to control such factors as light, temperature and ousts all those pesky outdoor critters whose sole aim is to keep you from your strawberry shortcake.
+In fact, growing strawberries indoors may be an easier option for some people.
+Growing strawberries indoors allows you to control such factors as light and temperature, and ousts all those pesky outdoor critters whose sole aim is to keep you from your strawberry shortcake.
 Keep reading for tips on how to grow strawberries inside.

 How to Grow Strawberries Inside

-Space saving ideas such as strawberry pots or growing strawberries in containers which hang from the ceiling are great options.
-Whole areas of a home or just a windowsill may also be dedicated when growing strawberries indoors, but be sure not to over crowd the plants lest they become susceptible to disease or mold issues.
+Space-saving ideas such as strawberry pots or growing strawberries in containers that hang from the ceiling are great options.
+Whole areas of a home or just a windowsill may also be dedicated when growing strawberries indoors, but be sure not to overcrowd the plants lest they become susceptible to disease or mold issues.

 Strawberry Houseplant Varieties

 You may also start strawberry houseplants from seed.
-If this is the case, you will want to freeze the seeds for 2-4 weeks to jump start the germination process.
+If this is the case, you’ll want to freeze the seeds for two to four weeks to jump-start the germination process.

 How to Care for Strawberry Houseplants

 A control release fertilizer is recommended despite the depth of the strawberry container or once a month with a standard potassium-rich fertilizer until the plants flower.
-Once strawberries in containers begin flowering, fertilize every 10 days until finished harvesting.
+Once strawberries in containers begin flowering, fertilize every 10 days until harvesting is finished.

-Before planting strawberry houseplants, remove runners, trim any old or dead leaves, and trim the roots to 4-5 inches.
+Before planting strawberry houseplants, remove runners, trim any old or dead leaves, and trim the roots to 4-5 inches (10 to 12.5 cm.).
 Soak the roots for an hour and then plant the strawberry so the crown is even with the soil surface and the root system fans out.
-Also when growing strawberry plants indoors, you will want to remove the blossoms for the first 6 weeks after planting.
+Also when growing strawberry plants indoors, you will want to remove the blossoms for the first six weeks after planting.
 This allows the plant time to establish before expending its energy on producing fruit.

-Growing strawberry plants indoors should be checked daily to ascertain the need for water; usually daily until the growing season and thereafter only when the top inch is dry.
-Keep in mind, strawberries like water just not too much.
+Growing strawberry plants indoors should be checked daily to ascertain the need for water; usually daily until the growing season and thereafter only when the top inch (2.5 cm.) is dry.
+Keep in mind, strawberries like water, just not too much.